vyvuong159/diet_quality/README.md

 This project is my master thesis which examines the association between food environment and diet quality and nutritional status between urban - rural areas in Vietnam.

 ## Research questions
-- Is there any association between personal determinants of food choices (income, education, nutrition literacy), neighborhood built food environments (food outlets density and distance to the nearest food outlet) and diet quality?
+- Is there any association between personal determinants of food choices (gender, income, education, nutrition literacy), neighborhood built food environments (food outlets density and distance to the nearest food outlet) and diet quality?
-- Is there any association between personal determinants of food choices (income, education, nutrition literacy), neighborhood built food environments (food outlets density and distance to the nearest food outlet) and nutritional outcomes?
+- Is there any association between personal determinants of food choices (gender, income, education, nutrition literacy), neighborhood built food environments (food outlets density and distance to the nearest food outlet) and nutritional outcomes?
 - Is there any association between diet quality and nutritional outcomes?

 ## Tasks